 Founding Editor, HOBART

-Editor, Short Flight/Long Drive Books
+Owner and Publisher of HOBART, Founder/Editor of Short Flight/Long Drive Books

 Elizabeth Ellen’s stories have been published in American Short Fiction, HARPER'S Magazine, Muumuu House, Joyland, and numerous other magzines and journals.
 She is the recipient of a Pushcart Prize for her story "Teen Culture," and is the author of several books including the cult classics Fast Machine and Person/a.
 In 2024, Clash Books will publish her novel, American Thighs.
 Instagram: @shortflightlongdrive

 Garielle Lutz's books include Worsted (Short Flight/Long Drive Books) and The Complete Gary Lutz (Tyrant Books).
 Twitter: @gariellelutz

 Andrea Taylor is a Columbus, Ohio-based writer whose work is published in Roi Faineant Press, Allegory Ridge, Moist Poetry Journal, and elsewhere.
 Twitter: @minadre